jeffisenhart/datasciencecoursera/GettingAndCleaningData/ReadMe.md

-To generate the data set, check out this repo to use run_analysis.R Include the file in your script or r session
+To generate the data set, check out this repo to use run_analysis.R Include the file in your script or R session

 > Include("run_analysis.R")